AsutoshPati/Mask-Detection/README.md

 The model has been trained with [google teachable machine](https://teachablemachine.withgoogle.com/train/image) with data collected by [Asutosh Pati](https://in.linkedin.com/in/asutoshpati).
 Just put the mask_validator.py in your project directory to use it and import the file in your main program to use it.
 You can use the example file and image to test the program.

+Please don't forget to star and follow if you find this helpful.

 ## Requirements